Synternet/pubsub-js/README.md

 });
 ```

-This example demonstrates how to connect to a NATS server with WebSocket support, subscribe to a subject, and republish received messages to another subject using the Syntropy PubSub-WS library.
+This example demonstrates how to connect to a NATS server, subscribe to a subject using Syntropy PubSub-JS library.

 ## License
 This project is licensed under the MIT License.